 You could literally spend all of your time becoming an expert on the subject and keeping up-to-date with the latest changes without accomplishing anything worthwhile.

 SEO best practices continue to change as Google applies new updates like Panda and Penguin.

-So here’s a much simpler breakdown of things you can do to make your videos more discoverable on YouTube.
+So, here’s a simple breakdown of steps you can take to make your videos more discoverable on YouTube.

 1. Optimize Your Title

 Furthermore, avoid using keywords that are likely to be competitive.
 To a degree, this is unavoidable.
-However, simply doing a quick YouTube search with the title you’re planning on using will give you an idea of what’s already out there.
-Then you can make adjustments as necessary.
+But doing a quick YouTube search with the title you’re planning to use will give you an idea of what’s already out there.
+Then you can adjust as necessary.